open-policy-agent/opa/docs/book/faq.md

 # Frequently Asked Questions

+## How do I make user attributes stored in LDAP/AD available to OPA for making decisions?

+[This best-practice guide] (best-practice-identity.md) explains three options: JSON Web Tokens, synchronization with LDAP/AD, and calling into LDAP/AD during policy evaluation.

 ## How does OPA do conflict resolution?

 In Rego (OPA's policy language), you can write statements that both allow and